brawer/wikidata-qsdump/README.md

 allow data consumers to build their own data structures (eg. an LMDB B-tree or similar) without having to re-shuffle all of Wikidata.

-4. Better hosting.
-Currently, access to dump files seems to get throttled at 5 MBit/s, even when reading from Wikimedia’s own datacenters (Tooforge and Cloud VPS).
-In comparison, cheap cloud providers like Hetzner or DigitalOcean can sequentially read data from mounted volumes at TODO MBit/s.
-It’s not obvious why Wikimedia’s cloud is that much slower;
-in all likelihood, Hetzner and DigitalOcean use [Ceph](https://en.wikipedia.org/wiki/Ceph_(software)) for storage, just like everyone else.
-Maybe it is a hardware problem, or (more likely) at configuration problem.
-In any case, it would be really nice if this could be improved.

 For this experiment, I have not bothered with any of this since it does not affect the format.
 (Actually, sorting as in #3 might slightly change the file size, perhaps making it smaller by a small amount;